Mon – Sun: 24/7 Plumbing

 Step 2: Finding Out The Temperature Of Water

-The next determining factor includes determining the average water temperature entering your house.
-To get an accurate temperature reading, you can use a thermometer to immerse it in the water collected from the cold water tap.
+The next determining factor is the average water temperature entering your house.
+To get an accurate temperature reading, you can immerse a thermometer in the cold tap water.

 Step 3: Understanding The Temperature Rise Needed

-You must subtract regular water temperature from 43 degrees Celsius to do this.
+To do this, you must subtract the regular water temperature from 43 degrees Celsius.
 For example, if the water temperature in your house is 16 degrees, then the hot water system will have to heat the water by 27 degrees before you use it.
 That is how you will get the required temperature.

 When you purchase a hot water system, it will have a hot water flow rate mentioned.
 If the hot water system has a flow rate of 37.85 lpm, and the temperature rise required is 20 degrees, it might work at 37.85 lpm.

-But if the temperature rises 40 degrees, the flow rate is reduced to 26.5 lpm.
-Remember this while purchasing, and you should not face any problems.
+However, if the temperature rises by 40 degrees, the flow rate is reduced to 26.5 lpm.
+Remember this when purchasing, and you should not have any problems.

 B. Water Heaters With Tanks

-One can measure the size of the tank depending on the number of people who will use it.
+The size of the tank can be measured depending on the number of people who will use it.
 For example, if you have one to two people in the house, a tank size of 87 to 136 litres should work well.
-You will need a tank with 136 to 174 litres capacity for two to four people.
+You will need a tank with a capacity of 136 to 174 litres for two to four people.

 A tank size of 174 to 211 litres will work well in a large family with three to five people.
 And if the family has five people or more, you can purchase a large tank of 211 litres.
 The trick is to add 37 litres for every individual added after that.